 When the DBT became free, the cornerstone from the Broomfield toll plaza was transplanted a little further west.
 It now resides at a small memorial to the DBT that exists at the Davidson Mesa scenic overlook, on westbound US 36 west of Louisville.

-to Paul Haynes, one of the more
+to Stephen Levine, one of the more

 interesting aspects to the original DBT was its interchange at